ShaunCurtis/Blazr.BaseData/readme.md

 1. It's a record.
 2. The `TransactionId` provides a unique identifier for logging.
 3. `ItemsProviderRequest` is part of the `Virtualize` component library.
-It's implemented so `Virtualize` can be used in UI components.

 ```csharp
 namespace Blazr.App.Core;